zeyus-research/ot-disk-2/README.md

 ## UV instead of pip / global python

 This project uses `uv` to manage the python environment.
-You can install it easily following the instructions on [https://github.com/astral-sh/uv?tab=readme-ov-file#installation])(the uv github page).
+You can install it easily following the instructions on [the uv github page])(https://github.com/astral-sh/uv?tab=readme-ov-file#installation).

 To initially setup the project, run `uv sync` which makes sure all the requirements are installed in the uv environment.